pitmonticone/RedditTextClassification/keras-neural-networks/README.md

 ### 2. Embeddings classification

 Trains and predicts an embedding layer before classifying.
 Several netowrks have been tried.
 Due to a poorer validation performance if compared to more transparent models like an MLP on doc2vec (see [successful-model](https://github.com/pitmonticone/data-mining-challange/tree/master/successful-models)), we thought it not to be worth a gridsearch & prediction effort.
+Releted notebook: `Embeddings.ipynb`

 ### 3. Embeddings classification

 Same as above, but with glove vectors pretrained on 6B words and 300 dimensions.
+Releted notebook: `PretrainedEmbeddings.ipynb`